goFrendiAsgard/zaruba/docs/core-concepts/project/project-anatomy.md

 * [envs](./project-envs.md)
 * [tasks](./task/README.md)

 Zaruba is capable to generate tasks and application resources.
-You can generate [tasks for existing applications](../../use-cases/add-runner-for-existing-application/README.md) or a [new application along with it's task runner](../../use-cases/generate-new-application/README.md).
+You can generate [tasks for existing applications](../../use-cases/add-runner-for-existing-application/README.md) or a [new application along with its task runner](../../use-cases/generate-new-application/README.md).

 # Application Resources